panda3d/panda3d-docs/tools/model-export/converting-from-3d-studio-max.rst

 Currently, you have to use the option 'Export Entire Scene' when having animated models, otherwise the character hierarchy might not be exported correctly.

-Also, in version 1.5.3, the 'both' option was broken.
-Instead, you had to export animations separately with the 'model' and 'anim' options.
-However, this has been fixed in 1.5.4.

-Versions prior to 1.5.3 were unstable and it's not recommended to use them.

 User interpretation regarding "Pose" versus the other export types ("Model", "Animation", "Both") was not always correct.
 Newer versions of the exporter will